Written by Helen Epaminonda,

 City bus systems

-Back in the 90s you used to only see the very old village buses that were used to take the village workers to their work.
+Back in the 90s, you used to only see the very old village buses that were used to take the village workers to their work.
 They weren’t just old, they used to give off so much polluted fumes!
 The other transportation was by donkey in the villages!

 Because the EU wanted the government to seriously reduce Cyprus’s pollution levels, the fares for these buses are very cheap to tempt people to leave their cars at home.
 It’s about €2 to go anywhere within the individual towns.
-Much cheaper than running a car in Cyprus!
+You can also get a daily pass for €6.50.
+The prices are the same across the four towns.
+It’s much cheaper than running a car in Cyprus, so there’s no need for a car.

 And if you want to visit the other town there are green intercity buses.
 Again, the fares here are cheap, for example – Limassol-Paphos is €7 for a daily ticket, and there are monthly/weekly/yearly ticket options available on the buses too.
-You take any bus in Cyprus in exactly the same way as in the U.K. – there are bus stops at the side of the roads.
+You take any bus in Cyprus in the same way as in the U.K. – there are bus stops at the side of the roads.
 Here you can also find a bus timetable, although this is usually written in Greek, and so I would recommend looking on the website to check out your route first.

 Hiring a car in Cyprus

 And to end, I will just mention that you can still hire a car in the main towns of Cyprus as another option.
-All the well known car hire companies are here like Budget, Europcar, Hertz etc., and the process is the same as you would do for any other country.
-Although these are mainly used by tourists to the island, I know some companies use hire cars as a cheaper option than buying company cars for their staff, and some of my British friends choose to use hire cars rather than having the hassle of insurance and road tax payments.
+All the well-known car hire companies are here like Budget, Europcar, Hertz etc., and the process is the same as you would do for any other country.
+Although these are mainly used by tourists to the island, I know some companies use hire cars as a cheaper option than buying company cars for their staff, and some of my British friends choose to hire cars rather than having the hassle of insurance and road tax payments.
 If you want to know more about running a car in Cyprus, however, have a look at our article on running a car in Cyprus.

 Happy travelling!